Integralist/HTML5-Image-Slider-Game/README.md

 Works on mobile and desktop devices devices (using mouse and touch events).

-##TODO (Bugs):
+##TODO (Bug):
-* Clicking too quickly onto moving piece causes an error (so disable click/touch while animating and re-instate afterwards)
-    * I can't seem to replicate this often at all (it seemed to happen once in a blue moon)?
+* drop co-ordinates are off
+* Mobile devices aren't handling the drag and drop (once the drag canvas is positioned above the original canvas the touch interaction switches to the containing window and not the drag canvas?)

+##TODO:
+* Work out when all the pieces are in the correct place and signal to the user that the game is finished
+* JShint the shiznit out of the code (hopefully wont be too tragic)

 ##TODO (feature):
-* Allow drag and drop (both mouse & touch events) of each individual piece (need to think about the logic for moving over other pieces)
-    * Need to make sure user can only drag puzzle pieces that are in the relevant spaces around an empty space!
 * Create handle icons (or think up unique way to allow) for whole rows/cols to be dragged at once
 * Swap out setInterval for requestAnimationFrame polyfill